shikhar-systems/privacy-signal-systems/00_docs/README.md

 ## 🎯 Who Should Use This Folder

 - **System architects & signal designers** defining privacy and data workflows
-- **VPs, CxOs, and founders** aligning growth with attribution and trust integrity
+- **VPs, CxOs, and Founders** aligning growth with attribution and trust integrity
-- **Product, marketing, and analytics leaders** looking to close invisible revenue holes
+- **Product, marketing, and analytics leaders** closing invisible revenue holes
 - **Governance, compliance & legal teams** seeking traceable digital behavior logic
 - **Policy advisors & technocrats** building fairness and trust into infrastructure

 ---

 ## 🔍 Why This Folder Matters

-- Every ZeroLeak RCA™ use case has **a root cause, a diagram, and a monetizable recovery**
+- Every **ZeroLeak RCA™** use case has a **root cause, a diagram, and a monetizable recovery**
 - Translates **technical leaks into business urgency**
-- Justifies **platform redesigns, product improvements, and signal strategy** across teams
+- Justifies **platform redesigns, product improvements**, and **signal strategy** across teams

 ---

 ## 💡 Bonus Insight

 > “The most expensive leaks don’t show up in your error logs.
-They hide in your attribution, trust, and consent pipelines.”

----
+> They hide in your attribution, trust, and consent pipelines.”